scrabbletank/farhome-rules/rulesdoc.md

 Add 2 superior dice to the spellcasting roll at 9th level.

 ___
-#### Stablize Warren
+#### Stabilize Warren
 *8th Level*
 - **Casting Time:** 10 minutes
 - **Range:** self
 - **Duration:** 24 hours

-You stablize a Warren existing in the space between worlds.
+You stabilize a Warren existing in the space between worlds.
 Make a spellcasting roll, adding 5 Terrible dice.
 On success you create a Warren with a name of your choosing.
 Any creature that knows the name can travel to your warren with the _Open Warren_ spell.

 The warren is accessible from the plane it was created on, but you may connect your warren to any plane you have been before.
 You may choose the atmosphere, terrain, and weather inside the warren.
-While the Warren is stablized you automatically succeed spellcasting rolls while travelling through this Warren with the _Open Warren_ spell.
+While the Warren is stabilized you automatically succeed spellcasting rolls while travelling through this Warren with the _Open Warren_ spell.
 After the duration the warren begins to decay and you lose any benefits for travelling this warren.

-Repeating this spell every day for a week will stablize the Warren for 1 year.
+Repeating this spell every day for a week will stabilize the Warren for 1 year.

-When cast at 9th level the duration increases to 1 year, and casting every day for a week stablizes the warren for 77 years.
+When cast at 9th level the duration increases to 1 year, and casting every day for a week stabilizes the warren for 77 years.

 ___
 #### Armageddon